fdasabino/art-shop-p5/README.md

 ## UX

-- Given this application is for an art ecommerce website, the design is very product centered.
+- Given this application is for an art ecommerce website, the design is product centered.
 It has been designed to enable a customer to add items to their basket, and checkout and pay as seamlessly as possible.
 All pertinent product information is highlighted upfront, for example, price, size and product uniqueness to keep customers informed.

 ### User Stories

-- As an User I would like to be able to purchase a product directly from the artist website.
+- As an User I would like to purchase a product directly from the artist website.
 - As an User I wish to find relevant information about a product, such as price, size, and description.
 - As and User my experience has to be seamless and simple.
 With easy access to my personal information dashboard.
 - As an User I want to be able communicate with the page owner without hassle in order to give feedback on a particular